CannabisCoin Price Hits $0.0029 on Top Exchanges (CANN)

-CannabisCoin (CANN) traded 0.1% higher against the US dollar during the twenty-four hour period ending at 18:00 PM Eastern on August 12th.
-Over the last week, CannabisCoin has traded up 1.3% against the US dollar.
-CannabisCoin has a total market cap of $227,277.23 and approximately $110.60 worth of CannabisCoin was traded on exchanges in the last day.
-One CannabisCoin coin can currently be bought for approximately $0.0029 or 0.00000010 BTC on major cryptocurrency exchanges.
+CannabisCoin (CANN) traded 0% lower against the dollar during the one day period ending at 15:00 PM Eastern on August 13th.
+CannabisCoin has a market cap of $227,186.44 and approximately $110.60 worth of CannabisCoin was traded on exchanges in the last 24 hours.
+In the last seven days, CannabisCoin has traded up 1.2% against the dollar.
+One CannabisCoin coin can currently be bought for $0.0029 or 0.00000010 BTC on major cryptocurrency exchanges.

 - NyanCoin (NYAN) traded 2.2% lower against the dollar and now trades at $2.40 or 0.00008809 BTC.

-CannabisCoin is a proof-of-work (PoW) coin that uses the X11 hashing algorithm.
-Its genesis date was April 20th, 2014.
+CannabisCoin (CANN) is a proof-of-work (PoW) coin that uses the X11 hashing algorithm.
+It launched on April 20th, 2014.
 CannabisCoin’s total supply is 91,859,176 coins and its circulating supply is 77,231,175 coins.
-CannabisCoin’s official website is cannabiscoin.net.
+CannabisCoin’s official Twitter account is @cannabiscoins and its Facebook page is accessible here.
 The Reddit community for CannabisCoin is https://reddit.com/r/cannabiscoins and the currency’s Github account can be viewed here.
-CannabisCoin’s official Twitter account is @cannabiscoins and its Facebook page is accessible here.
+The official website for CannabisCoin is cannabiscoin.net.

 CannabisCoin is the payment solution for Marijuana dispensaries, retailers and merchants.
 CannabisCoin cryptocurrency is backed by Marijuana where it is accepted.”